Sign in →

 Clinical Information

 When UPD occurs, the imbalance of maternal versus paternal genetic information for the involved chromosome can be associated with clinical symptoms in the affected child.
 However, UPD does not always impart an abnormal clinical phenotype.
-In fact, while isodisomy can result in disease due to a recessive allele at any location, heterodisomy is not expected to result in an abnormal clinical phenotype unless the involved chromosome or chromosomal segment includes imprinted genes.
+In fact, while isodisomy can result in disease due to a recessive allele, heterodisomy is not expected to result in an abnormal clinical phenotype unless the involved chromosome or chromosomal segment includes imprinted genes.
 Imprinted genes demonstrate differential expression depending on parent of origin.
 Disorders that result from UPD of imprinted genes are not due to a defect in the imprinting mechanism itself, but rather they are due to an unbalanced parental contribution of normally imprinted alleles that results in altered expression of imprinted genes.
 For example, when maternal UPD 15 occurs (2 copies of the maternal chromosome 15 instead of 1 maternal and 1 paternal copy of chromosome 15), it causes Prader-Willi syndrome due to the lack of paternally expressed genes at the imprinted site.

 Interpretation